open-telemetry/opentelemetry-operator/docs/api.md

-OpAMPBridge is the Schema for the opampbridges API
+OpAMPBridge is the Schema for the opampbridges API.

 <table>
     <thead>